vertexproject/synapse/docs/synapse/devopsguide.rst

     {"status": "err", "code": "NoSuchVar", "mesg": "Missing variable: number"}

 Custom error handling of issues that arise inside of the Storm query execution can be handled with the :ref:`flow-try-catch`.
-This allows a user to have finer control over their error codes, headres and error body content.
+This allows a user to have finer control over their error codes, headers and error body content.

 ** note::